MownikaVS/Todos_Application/README.md

 <img width="228" alt="Adding a todo item" src="https://github.com/user-attachments/assets/f65a1c1c-ca09-48df-b30e-c9466608f8e3">

 The user is in the process of adding a new task.
-They have typed "Do meditation" into the input field and are ready to click the "Add" button.
+They have typed "Learn Javascript" into the input field and are ready to click the "Add" button.

 **Screenshot 3: Marking a todo item as completed**